SCOTUS Holds that Public-Sector Agency Fees Violate the First Amendment; California Reaction Through SB 866

 The short and long-term impacts of the Janus decision are difficult to predict.
 However, events in other states provide useful guidance.
 For example, in 2010, Wisconsin outlawed public-sector agency fees, and as a result, some studies showed public employee union membership dropped by over 60%, causing the unions to lose over 50% of their revenue, leading to a 90% decrease of funds directed toward lobbying.
 These outcomes may have contributed to an increase in the number of teachers changing districts or leaving the teaching profession, and the negotiation of merit pay, longer work days, stricter evaluation procedures, and more streamlined layoff and dismissal procedures.

 It should be noted that the impact in California will depend on the California Legislature.
 Although the Janus decision has eliminated mandatory agency fee deductions, the remainder of the Educational Employment Relations Act (EERA) remains intact; school districts must negotiate with the exclusive representative on matters related to “wages, hours of employment, and other terms and conditions of employment.”

 In addition, the California Education Code provides significant protection for school district employees, including relatively short probationary periods, layoff by seniority, and, for certificated staff, robust due process protections prior to suspension and termination.
 These provisions will not change in the short term.

 We expect public sector unions to sponsor further legislation in response to the Janus decision.
 With SB 866, the Legislature and the Governor have shown a willingness to mitigate the negative effects of the Janus decision.
 We will keep you informed of these and other developments affecting employment and collective bargaining.

-As always, if you have any questions, please do not hesitate to contact one of our offices if you have any questions regarding Janus, SB 866,or any related matter.
+As always, please do not hesitate to contact one of our offices if you have any questions regarding Janus, SB 866, or any related matter.